Zubax/opengrab_epm_v3/README.md

 ## Flashing the firmware

 ### Useful info

-* Do not cycle the EPM and you cannot get zapped
+* Do not cycle the EPM and you cannot get zapped.
-* Don't zap your computer it will not survive
+* Don't zap your computer it will not survive.
-* HV section to avoid touching during debug, see fig. 1
+* HV section to avoid touching during debug, see fig. 1.
-* Solder Jumper settings see fig. 1
+* Solder Jumper settings see fig. 1.

 ![Figure 1](annotation.jpg "Figure 1")

 ### Via UART